 - KYC: identity registration (passport or ID) required by law in certain countries.

-- eSIM without registration: buy online and activate without providing ID, the most convenient way to travel.
+- eSIM without registration: you buy online and activate without providing ID, the most convenient way to travel.

-- Portability: transferring your number from one operator to another; this does not apply to travel data eSIMs.
+- Portability: transferring your number from one operator to another; does not apply to travel data eSIMs.

 - ICCID: the unique serial number of your eSIM, useful if you need support.